 Jaxson Flynt was diagnosed with a single gene defect in the MTRFR (C12orf65) gene, causing a terminal mitochondrial disease on October 30, 2014.
 This is a rare genetic disorder characterized by progressive damage to the central nervous system.
 It is caused by a defect in the function of mitochondria within the cells of the body.
 Jaxson is a happy boy who loves to play basketball and spend time with his mom (Lindsey), dad (Garret), sister (Madison) and two labradoodles (Remy and Reese).

 He is non-verbal, has limited vision and fine motor skills and receives his nutrition through a g-button.
 However, Jaxson has met many milestones the doctors thought would be impossible.
-They thought he would never walk, and he can get around with the best of them.

 Thank you to everyone who attended this fun event with music, shoes, and plenty of shotguns, for Jaxson’s Cure.